Amendments to the Rome Statute: Summary

 Amendments on the crime of aggression were adopted on 11 June 2010 at the Review Conference of the Rome Statute in Kampala, Uganda.
 The amendments were proposed by Liechtenstein, which chaired the Special Working Group on the Crime of Aggression, the committee directed by the Assembly of States Parties to form a definition for the crime of aggression, which was originally absent from the Statute.

 The amendments define the crime of aggression in accordance with United Nations General Assembly Resolution 3314.
 Acts of aggression are: invading another state; bombing another state; blockading the ports or coastlines of another state; attacking the land, sea, or air forces, or marine or sea fleets of another state; violating a status of forces agreement; using armed bands, groups, irregulars or mercenaries against another state; allowing territory to be used by another state to perpetrate an act of aggression against a third state.

-While the amendments come into force one year after being ratified, the amended text says that only crimes of aggression committed one year or more after the thirtieth ratification are within the jurisdiction of the Court.
+The amendments inserted a new article 8 bis after article 8.
+The resolution adopting them clarified that their entry into force is governed by article 121, paragraph 5, which applies to amendments to articles 5 to 8.
+While the amendments thus come into force for each ratifying state one year after ratification, the amended text says that only crimes of aggression committed one year or more after the thirtieth ratification are within the jurisdiction of the Court.
 Furthermore, a decision had to be taken by the Assembly of States Parties with a two-thirds majority vote after 1 January 2017 to actually activate jurisdiction.
-On 26 June 2016, the State of Palestine became the 30th state party to ratify the amendment, thus ensuring that the first condition would be fulfilled.
+On 26 June 2016, the State of Palestine became the 30th state party to ratify the amendments, thus ensuring that the first condition would be fulfilled.
 On 14 December 2017, the Assembly of States Parties adopted a resolution fulfilling the second condition, activating the Court's jurisdiction over the crime of aggression as of 17 July 2018.

 While upon a United Nations Security Council referral the Prosecutor can open an investigation against the national of any state, this is not the case with state referral and proprio motu investigations by the Prosecutor.
 A state party can opt out of these amendments, and nationals of non-states parties are not subject to the Court's jurisdiction.
 Additionally, the Prosecutor must wait for a determination of the Security Council regarding an act of aggression.
 If the Security Council determines an act of aggression has taken place, the Prosecutor may proceed.
 If the Security Council does not act within six months, the Prosecutor can proceed provided that a Pre-Trial Chamber approves that move.
 The Security Council keeps its right to defer investigations for a period of one year.